bpburns/bpburns.github.io/content/pages/about.rst

 In high school and during college, I worked for a large department store for a total of seven years before graduating college and pursuing my career path.
-I would have enjoyed staying with the same company and working in their extensive robotics development endeavors, but that did not work out.
+I would have enjoyed staying with the same company and working in their extensive robotics development endeavors, but that did not pan out.

 About This Site
 ===============